The Physics of the Climate Response to Doubling CO2

 Conclusion

 This means that a new equilibrium will have been reached at 291 K when EEI is reduced to 0.
 This new equilibrium is reached at 291 K if ECS = 3°C, λp = -3.35 W/m^2/C at the resulting 291 K, and λt = 2.1 W/m^2/C. However, there are other combinations of values that would also add to 0 at a different equilibrium temperature.
 Increasing ECS would also increase -λp and λt.
 Likewise, decreasing ECS would decrease -λp and λt.
-For various ECS values in the IPCCC's range, here are the results you would get:
+For various ECS values in the IPCC's range, here are the results you would get:

 For ECS = 2.5°C λp = -3.34 W/m^2/C λt = 1.85 W/m^2/C